tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-01-26-electric-tables.md

 URLs are also **useful**.
 Opening tabs and browsing the web is also essential to task completion.
 Tab sprawl is a symptom of a basic task: web foraging[^foraging].

-[^foraing]: I first learned of the term "web foraging" in [this great paper](https://joelbrandt.com/publications/brandt_chi2009_programmer_web_use.pdf)) where they asked programmers to build a PHP chat room and they spent 19% of their time on the web vs writing code!
+[^foraging]: I first learned of the term "web foraging" in [this great paper](https://joelbrandt.com/publications/brandt_chi2009_programmer_web_use.pdf)) where they asked programmers to build a PHP chat room and they spent 19% of their time on the web vs writing code!
 And that was in 2009!

 In short, I spend a lot of both professional and personal time on the web - grabbing, saving, sending, bookmarking URLs.